‘We Are Being Eaten From Within.’ Why America Is Losing the Battle Against White Nationalist Terrorism

-What does a terrorist look like?
+When you think of a terrorist, what do you see?
 For more than a generation, the image lurking in Americans’ nightmares has resembled the perpetrators of the 9/11 attacks: an Islamic jihadist.
 Not a 21-year-old white supremacist from a prosperous Dallas suburb.

 But long before that young man drove to El Paso, Texas, on Aug.
 3 and allegedly murdered at least 22 people at a Walmart crammed with back-to-school shoppers, it was clear that white nationalists have become the face of terrorism in America.
 Since 9/11, white supremacists and other far-right extremists have been responsible for almost three times as many attacks on U.S. soil as Islamic terrorists, the government reported.
 From 2009 through 2018, the far right has been responsible for 73% of domestic extremist-related fatalities, according to a 2019 study by the Anti-Defamation League (ADL).
 And the toll is growing.
 More people–49–were murdered by far-right extremists in the U.S. last year than in any other year since the Oklahoma City bombing in 1995.
 FBI Director Christopher Wray told Congress in July that a majority of the bureau’s domestic-terrorism investigations since October were linked to white supremacy.